patternfly/patternfly-elements/docs/content/develop/properties.md

 The `alias` field can be used to link two properties to each other.  `alias` expects to be given the name of another property, to which it will copy its value.
 When a property value is changed, if it has an alias, the new value will be sent to the alias.

 Aliasing is intended to help when migrating to a new property/attribute name.
 It allows for two different properties to be simultaneously "active".

+Aliased values do not need to have a new set of definitions for cascade or observer as those states will be managed by the attribute to which it is being aliased (see example below).

 Example, an `old` property whose values will be forwarded along to a `new` property.